 - Shell V-Power Racing Team

-Dick Johnson Racing has established itself as a powerhouse of the sport in the past four years.
+Dick Johnson Racing has established itself as a powerhouse of the sport in the past five years.

 It followed its 2017 Supercars teams' championship with a hard-fought maiden title for star driver Scott McLaughlin in 2018.